NovemberW/cubtest/README.md

 the framework into a separate project and as such make it available for others under GPL v3.

-Cubtest is ment to provide a simple and usable approach to the problem of testing in c especially on embedded plattforms as CubeSats and alike.
+Cubtest is ment to provide a simple and usable approach to the problem of testing in c especially on embedded plattforms such as CubeSats and alike.

 Q: Sure, but what can it do ?